Alimov-8/django-bookstore-app/README.md

         from project to project.

     12. Basic Searching is ready
         There are several third-party packages with enhanced features such as django-watson or django-haystack however, given that we’re using PostgreSQL as the database, we can take advantage of its full text search and other features which are built into Django itself.

+    13. Creating the product catalog models, adding them to the administration site, and building the basic views to display the catalog